Nat X Ross: Early life

 Born in Colorado Springs, Ross grew up in Colorado.
-A lifelong fan of outdoor pursuits, he first became interested in cycling as a student while attending high school and later in college at Western State Colorado University in Gunnison, Colorado, where he was pursuing his education.
+A lifelong fan of outdoor pursuits, he first became interested in cycling as a student while attending high school and later in college at Western Colorado University in Gunnison, Colorado, where he was pursuing his education.
 He completed his degree studies and graduated in 1994 and holds a BS in biochemistry.

 Career

-While he was also a talented skier.
-The rising popularity of the sport at the time piqued his interest in mountain biking.
+While he was also a talented skier, the rising popularity of the sport at the time piqued his interest in mountain biking.
 Almost immediately after taking up the sport, Ross met with success with in Ultra-Distance and 24 Hour Solo events.
-Ross was the longest standing member of the Subaru/Gary Fisher UCI Professional Cycling Team (now known as Team Subaru-Trek) for over a decade and was among the primer cross country mountain bikers in the world.
+Ross was the longest standing member of the Subaru/Gary Fisher UCI Professional Cycling Team (now known as Team Subaru-Trek) for over a decade and was among the premier cross country mountain bikers in the world.
 Gary Fisher considered one of the innovators of the modern mountain bike.